-Other resources on campus to report safety hazard information to include Safety and Risk Services, a Safety Advisory Committee representative or a GTFF union representative.
+Other resources on campus to report such information include the Safety and Risk Services, a Safety Advisory Committee representative or a GTFF union representative.
 Off-campus resources include the local OSHA office and the Bureau of Labor and Industries (BOLI).